MrFaith/IE.Vs.TheWorld/README.md

 - Move with left and right arrows
 - Shoot with space

+Bonus :
+- Upgrade version Item :
+	It's like a mushroom from Mario.
+	If you take a bonus, IE's version will be better, faster and stronger.

-Don't let the enemies reach you or your navigator window.
+Don't let the enemies reach you or your navigator window, or you'll downgrade version then die.

 PS : We have disabled the game in Google Chrome.
 Cause Internet rocks! ;)